 Theobroma Grandiflorum Seed Butter (Cupuaçubutter)

-The butter is made up of a variety of beneficial fatty acids, including omega 9 oleic acid, which conditions the skin and hair.
+The butter is made up of a variety of beneficial fatty acids (the building block of fats), including omega-9 oleic acid, which conditions the skin and hair.
 A combination of palmitic and stearic acids also serves as a natural emulsifier, which means that it allows water and oil-based ingredients to bind in a formula.

 The cupuaçu and the cacao tree are relatives (Theobroma genus) and cupuaçu butter is sometimes used to make white chocolate.
 The tree can grow to heights of 20 metres and produces large and heavy oval fruits.
 There is no waste from the fruit harvest: the sweet and sour pulp is edible, the shell is used to make compost, and the seeds are fermented, dried and pressed to obtain butter.